1j4d5/ijx_2/readme.md

+# below is some common data addresses that i'll be using a lot
+---
 # CPU Registers (x86 / x86-64)

 This document summarizes **x86 / x86-64 CPU registers**, their purposes, and relevant control, debug, and protected-mode structures.